 Small businesses need the big guys

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 7, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 7, 1991

 Big Business has taken it on the chin in recent years.